Chapter Five: Board Policies

 Title: President’s Role Implementation Date: 9-21-2000

-The president, as chief executive officer, is accountable to the board.
-The board shall instruct the president through written policies, delegating to the president interpretation and implementation of those policies within the boundaries of ethics, laws, and regulations.
+The Board shall establish direction through written policies and, delegates to the president the authority and responsibility to interpret and implement those policies in compliance within the boundaries of ethics, laws, and regulations.

 Number: 5.022 Legal Authority: RCW 28B.50.100